 I offer yoga to children, young people and adults with special needs and disabilities in Leicester & Leicestershire, through groups and one to one work in special schools, privately in families homes or at Leicester Sports Medicine Clinic – Victoria Park Rd, Leicester.
 I have developed the yoga provision in several of the cities schools, if you are a school wanting to explore the provision of yoga & mindfulness for your students please be in touch.

 I have specialist training in yoga for Neurodevelopmental differences (ie Autism & ADHD), taken training with Jo Manuel of the Special Yoga Centre and in Yoga for the Special Child®LLC – The Sonia Sumar Method a comprehensive programme of Yoga techniques designed to enhance the natural development of children and young people with special needs, ranging from those with conditions on the Autistic spectrum, ADHD & ADD, to children with Downs syndrome, Cerebral Palsy, Muscular Dystrophy, Cystic Fibrosis and many other limiting conditions.
-More than the training I have worked with I would say nearly 200 different children over the last 7 years, so I’ve come across so many different bodies and abilities, it really is a privilege to be of service to this client group.
+More than the training I have worked with I would say well over 200 different children over the last 8 years, so I’ve come across so many different bodies and abilities, it really is a privilege to be of service to this client group.

 I have found that working with adults one to one can be an incredibly enriching experience for them, easing out tensions that have been held in the body for years, strengthening weak areas, helping to ease anxiety, sharing tools for emotional well-being, people that have thought no way was yoga suitable for them have been thrilled with the progress they have made.
 Adults and children with Cerebral Palsy in particular can really benefit from a weekly program of yoga which can be supported by care staff between sessions.